JTOne123/web4-agent-protocol/README.md

 This transforms AI Agents from simple information retrievers into powerful personal assistants.
 A user can now not only _ask_ about flights but also _book_ them, not just read a review but also _buy_ the product—all through a single, secure, conversational interface.

+Search engines like Google and Bing can index the public [web4 agent definition file](/docs/Full_Example_Definition_File.md), allowing them to act as an `mcp-client` on the user's behalf.
+This enables direct interaction with websites through a chatbot or from the search results page.

 Envisioned as an evolution—akin to MCP 2.0—for seamless daily web interactions, the protocol will integrate authentication and payment capabilities into the agent's core.
 This creates a unified experience where the agent securely manages user identity and transactions across services, becoming a trusted assistant for the user's entire web presence.

 ### Benefits of the Web4 Agent Protocol